 Students begin the Accelerated Reader program, which encourages independent reading and the further development of comprehension skills.

-In library, students continue to focus on research methods and strategies, learning to navigate the library spaces, and using a variety of sources.
+Fourth Grade library students continue to focus on research methods and strategies, learning to navigate the library spaces, and using a variety of sources.

 This class is designed to introduce and expose all students in the grade to the sounds, structure, and basic use of the French language.

-This introductory course develops and strengthens good vocabulary and grammar skills while teaching students the fundamentals of a classical language.
+This introductory course develops and strengthens vocabulary and grammar skills while teaching students the fundamentals of a classical language.

 This class focuses on introducing design thinking and engineering, allowing students to tinker, collaborate, craft, and build.